Average Car Insurance Cost Per Year in 2026

 What is the average car insurance cost per year in the US?

-In 2026, the national average for full coverage car insurance is approximately $2,638 to $2,920 per year, depending on the data source.
-Liability-only (minimum coverage) averages around $1,562 per year.
+In 2026, the national average for full coverage car insurance ranges from approximately $2,124 to $2,697 per year, depending on the data source, while liability-only (minimum coverage) averages around $816–$820 per year.
 Your personal rate will vary based on your age, location, driving history, vehicle, and the specific insurer you use.
-Always compare at least three to five quotes to find the best rate for your profile.
-Learn how to get car insurance quotes the right way.
+Always compare at least three to five quotes to find the best rate for your profile — reviewing the average cost of car insurance in 2026 is a great starting point.

 How much more does it cost to pay car insurance monthly instead of annually?

-Paying monthly typically adds $36 to $120+ per year in installment fees, and you also forfeit the pay-in-full discount (usually 5–10%).
+Paying monthly typically adds $36 to $180+ per year in installment fees, and you also forfeit the pay-in-full discount (usually 5–10%, sometimes up to 20%).
 Combined, monthly payers often spend $150–$288 more per year on the same policy compared to drivers who pay in full.
 The exact amount depends on your insurer, state, and premium amount.
+Review the 6-month premium option as a middle-ground alternative.

 What factors cause car insurance costs to be higher in some states?

 State-level factors include traffic density, uninsured driver rates, state minimum coverage requirements, litigation rates, and exposure to weather events like hurricanes or hail.
-No-fault states like Florida and New York require additional personal injury protection (PIP), which raises base premiums.
-States like Vermont and Maine have lower rates due to rural roads, fewer claims, and less theft.
+No-fault states like Florida require additional personal injury protection (PIP), which raises base premiums.
+States like Vermont and Wyoming have lower rates due to rural roads, fewer claims, and less theft.
+Learn more about how car insurance differs by state.

 Is liability-only car insurance significantly cheaper than full coverage?

 Yes — the gap is substantial.
-Liability-only coverage averages around $1,562 per year nationally, while full coverage averages $2,638–$2,920 per year — a difference of roughly $1,000–$1,400 annually.
-However, liability-only leaves your own vehicle unprotected.
-For older vehicles with low market value, dropping full coverage may make financial sense.
-Review our guide on what full coverage car insurance actually includes before making that decision.
+Liability-only coverage averages around $816–$820 per year nationally, while full coverage averages $2,124 to $2,697 per year — a difference of roughly $1,300 to $1,900 annually.
+However, liability-only leaves your own vehicle unprotected in an accident.
+Review what full coverage car insurance actually includes, and consult the liability-only coverage guide before making that decision.

 Can young or high-risk drivers do anything to lower their annual car insurance cost?

 Yes.
 Young drivers under 25 pay the highest premiums, but they can reduce costs by staying on a parent's policy, taking a defensive driving course, maintaining good grades (good-student discounts), or choosing a less expensive vehicle to insure.
 High-risk drivers with violations should focus on maintaining a clean record going forward, as most insurers re-evaluate rates every 6 to 12 months.
-Comparing quotes across the best cheap car insurance options is always a smart starting point.
+Regularly compare rates across insurers — NerdWallet's April 2026 data shows the median gap between the cheapest and most expensive insurer for the same driver can exceed $1,300 per year.